 Security operations centers (SOCs) are command central in the constant war to keep organizations safe from cybersecurity attacks.
 Their role has changed significantly as the threat environment become more sophisticated.
-In the past, SOCs were fundamentally a set of operators responding to alarms.
+In the past, an SOC was fundamentally a set of operators responding to alarms.
 That model no longer works.

 Adversaries are using automation to scale exponentially, and organizations can’t just scale linearly with more people responding to more alarms, unless the ultimate goal is to have SOCs be filled with thousands of workers working 24 hours a day.

 Automation in cybersecurity can make life easier and reduce risk for SOC personnel in several key ways:

 - Correlating data.
 With automation and machine learning, data sequencing can happen faster, more efficiently, and more accurately.
 In today’s environment, manual approaches no longer work in dealing with the volume, variety, and velocity of data.